-The CSRD provides three different reporting options for non-E.U. parent companies with E.U.based subsidiaries - one global reporting route and two E.U. reporting routes - to ensure that all entities within the scope of the CSRD ultimately report the required information.
+The CSRD provides three different reporting options for non-E.U. parent companies with E.U.-based subsidiaries - one global reporting route and two E.U. reporting routes - to ensure that all entities within the scope of the CSRD ultimately report the required information.
 The global reporting route allows a U.S. (i.e., non-E.U.) parent company to report in accordance with the CSRD for itself and for all of its subsidiaries (i.e., one report covering the entire consolidated company from the perspective of the parent).
 The E.U. reporting route provides two additional options.
 The first, which is available until 2029, allows the largest E.U. subsidiary to produce a consolidated report containing information for all E.U. subsidiaries within the scope of the CSRD.
 This option is not for the enterprise-wide consolidated report; rather, this "artificial consolidation" is only allowed if the E.U. subsidiaries are not held by an E.U. holding company.
 The second option allows each E.U. subsidiary within the scope of the CSRD to issue a separate sustainability report.
 The graphic below provides further information.

-The EC will adopt a decision on the equivalence of the reporting in the parent company's jurisdiction.
-Exemption will not be available for large listed E.U. subsidiaries to issue a stand-alone report.
+- The EC will adopt a decision on the equivalence of the reporting in the parent company's jurisdiction.
+Exemption will not be available for large listed E.U. subsidiaries to issue a stand-alone report. - Non-E.U. parents that generate a net turnover of more than €150M in the European Union with a large E.U. subsidiary, an SME subsidiary listed on an E.U.-regulated market, or an E.U. branch with more than €40M net turnover will be required to report on a global (group) level in accordance with ESRS.
 There will be a separate reporting standard regarding reporting by an ultimate non-E.U. parent company that is within the scope of the CSRD.
-The standard is expected to focus on impact reporting and require no reporting on risks.

-Exemption available until 2029.
+The standard is expected to focus on impact reporting and require no reporting on risks. - Exemption available until 2029.
 Exemption is not available for large E.U. subsidiaries listed on E.U.-regulated markets.
 The largest E.U. subsidiary (i.e., the subsidiary with the highest turnover in the European Union in at least one of the five preceding financial years on a consolidated basis where applicable) would be responsible for issuing the consolidated sustainability report.